 University of Guelph

-My current research interests are motivated by the “adversarial examples” problem, which limits opportunities for the responsible deployment of deep learning models in performance critical settings, e.g., commercial autopilots, or health care.
-More generally, I am interested in representation learning, and causal modeling.
+My current research interests are motivated by the “adversarial examples” phenomenon, which limits opportunities for the responsible deployment of deep learning models in performance-critical settings, e.g., commercial autopilots, or medical imaging.
+More generally, I am interested in privacy and security, causal discovery, and embedded systems.

 |Nov 13, 2018||Work to appear in NIPS 2018 Workshop on Security in Machine Learning|